michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 metaImage: /assets/media/screen-shot-2022-02-09-at-10.03.00-am.png
 metaImageAlt: Weavly coding environemnt with the space background
 ---
-## Introduction to Coding
+## Introduction to coding

 To begin, give an understanding of what coding is and how it is used in the learners’ life.
 This introduction will help provide context of what the Weavly coding environment can offer.

 A script to say to learners:

 > *We use coding to talk to computers.
-To make sure they do exactly what we want, we have to give them clear and step by step instructions.
+To make sure they do exactly what we want, we have to give them clear step by step instructions.
 There are so many different kinds of computers around us and we constantly give them different instructions.*

 Offer examples using familiar devices that have a computer and use coding, such as elevators, microwaves, washing machines, etc. Facilitator can show several different image pairings to learners and ask them to identify which ones have a computer and need clear instructions to work.